fluffynuts/ghoul/README.md

 # Application doesn't manage windows with elevated privileges
 Try using WinAero Tweaker to create an elevated shortcut.
 If you want this to run at startup, find the `shell:startup` folder (Start -> Run -> "shell:startup") and ensure you have a shortcut there.

+# Some of my windows don't go back where they should
+Are these windows running on a display with a different scaling from the display on which Ghoul is running?
+For example, is the display you're experiencing the issue on one with high pixel densitiy, such as a high-def laptop display?
+Ghoul currently can't deal with different scaling between screens -- but I hope to fix that some day (: If this is important to you, raise and/or vote for it on GitHub.
+Personally, I've worked around this by dropping my laptop display resolution down to 1900x1200, where I can still run at 100% scale and have no issues with apps which can't deal with scaling changes well (like Ghoul!)

 # Application has bugs
 Probably.
 Try reporting an issue (: